Coastal Bend Counts

 This is a unique fun count surveying riparian forests near the Coast.
 The count is usually sponsored and the CBC will likely provide you access to property not available otherwise.
 This count was designed by Mark Elwonger and Brent Ortego to maximize the number of lingering neotrops.
 It contains 15 miles of the lower end of Guadalupe and San Antonio Rivers.
 It has many miles of waterways, riparian woodlands, marshes, brushlands, and grasslands.
 One of the exciting aspects of attending the count is to be able to access the private ranches in the McFaddin community.
 We have access to 3 ranches totaling 14,000 acres.
 There are also thousands of acres of other land south of these ranches in which we have access.
 If you would like to view these properties, go to Google Earth and view the land between the Guadalupe and San Antonio Rivers near their junction between Green Lake and Tivoli, TX.
 If you would like to attend, Brent Ortego, email@example.com or 361-827-4691 cell.
 Resources: Count circle map (static image), Interactive map (Google Earth required).

 The Jackson-Calhoun County CBC straddles the Jackson and Calhoun County line in the Midcoast section of our state.
 It is centered near the community of Weedhaven, which is just east of the town of Port Lavaca and Point Comfort.
 The circle includes bay and estuarine habitat along the Lavaca River and Carancuhua River watersheds as well as riparian areas along Cox Creek and Keller Creek.
 Good portions of the circle include pasture and crop land, some limited thorn scrub and some feeder-watch opportunities in the town of Point Comfort.
 There should be good birding on the Formosa Plastics and ALCOA properties near Point Comfort and of course on the Tejano Wetland near the town of La Ward.
-To get more information and to participate, please contact the compiler, Bob Friedrichs at email@example.com or 925-998-7052.
+This count is always held on December 27.
+To get more information and to participate, please contact the compiler, Bob Friedrichs at firstname.lastname@example.org or 925-998-7052.
 Come on out and join us for the fun and the citizen science!

 Kenedy County - Wind Turbines (TXKW)